SEIR-7-06/react_todo_walkthrough/sprints/Sprint3.md

 ```

 ### Hooks
 Every component in react undergoes a component lifecycle.
-There are several "hooks" throughout this lifecycle.
-You can think of hooks like events that we can trigger functionality on. `componentDidMount` is a reserved hook that happens after a component renders.
-There are many hooks, this is a [great blog post](http://busypeoples.github.io/post/react-component-lifecycle/) that goes into much better detail of the lifecycle of a component.
+There are several "lifecycle methods" throughout this lifecycle.
+You can think of lifecycle methods like events that we can trigger functionality on. `componentDidMount` is a reserved method that happens after a component renders.
+There are many lifecycle methods, this is a [great blog post](http://busypeoples.github.io/post/react-component-lifecycle/) that goes into much better detail of the lifecycle of a component.

 You might be asking yourself: "Wait, why are we getting the data after the components already been rendered?" ([Andy did too](http://stackoverflow.com/questions/39338464/reactjs-why-is-the-convention-to-fetch-data-on-componentdidmount))